 Here’s to feeling safe and secure

 It’s a scary thought that someone might have been fishing around in your private digital spaces.
-But with a few simple tools, you can find out whether your account is being accessed, who’s butting their nose in, how to make your account super secure, and how to throw out unwanted intruders.
+But with a few simple tools, you can find out whether your Gmail account is being accessed, who’s butting their nose in, how to make your account super secure, and how to throw out unwanted intruders.

 Now you can feel safe in the knowledge that you’ve done all you can for your digital security – go forth and browse freely!